About CollectionBuilder

 How Can I Use It?

-We have extensive documentation to get you started.
+We have extensive, learning-focused Documentation to get you started.
 In short:

 You’ll need to make sure your metadata has a few required fields, but other than that, CollectionBuilder is adaptable to a wide variety of data.